Name: Kate Fisher with Collaborators Shira Richter and Rhonda Willers

 Over the past year or more I have had this idea rolling around in my head.
 It has taken on a many varied hypothetical forms.
 The bottom line is a desire to see the Both Artist and Mother project expand beyond a website, exhibitions, and interviews.
 What if it could also become a physical and interactive work of art?

 I pitched my idea to collaborator and fellow clay artist Rhonda Willers.
 She and I crafted the language and sketched designs for the Mother of all Confessions.
 Simultaneously, I was looking for a venue to test a prototype of the confessional booth.
-I knew this piece would be the ideal art work to accompany my presentation with Shira Richter as part of the Art to Change the World’s (ACW) See.
+I will use the information I gather during my panel discussion with Shira Richter, on being both artist and mother, at the Art to Change the World’s (ACW) See.
 Say.
-DO event in Minneapolis (October 4-14, collaborative visual presentation Wednesday October 10 from 7-9pm).
+DO event in Minneapolis (October 4-14, artist/mother panel presentation Wednesday October 10 from 7-9pm).
 And fingers crossed one of those proposals out there that Rhonda and I signed our names to comes to fruition in the near future.

 The Mother of All Confessions is an open invitation to a crowd-sourced piece that actively investigates the concept of maternity.
 The artwork and conversations will grow and morph in relation to the participants’ contributions.